pra3wa/Thinkful_Data-Science/Unit1_Less2_Proj6_AIRBNB_sf.md

 --Questions

 1.)
 What's the most expensive listing?
 What else can you tell me about the listing?

-A1:The most expensive listing is a Full House Victorian (7,500 sqft) with 4 floors and a hot tub.
+Answer: The most expensive listing is a Full House Victorian (7,500 sqft) with 4 floors and a hot tub.
 The host name is Sarah and the price is $10,000.
 The house is in the neighborhood of Western Addtion and has a minimum of 2 nights rental with 3 reviews.
 It is available 18 days out of the year.